 Knife Injuries Are Common on Thanksgiving

 When you’re carving a turkey or chopping veggies, anything can go wrong.
-Knife injuries top the list.
+Knife injuries top the list and result in Thanksgiving Day urgent care visits.
 Be sure to focus on what you’re doing, and putting your bird on a non-skid cutting board also helps.
-If you are hurt while slicing your food, the walk-in clinics that make up the UrgentMED network can help.
+If you are hurt while slicing your food, the walk-in clinics that make up UrgentMED network can help.
 We’ll treat you and have you back in time for dessert.

 Is it really necessary to have both a glass of red and white wine?
 Thanksgiving presents the perfect backdrop for “social drinking” – even to a fault, with some people drinking too much, and ending up at urgent care.
 If you’re going to drink, be sure to also drink lots of water, which helps dilute the effect of alcohol.
 Do not drink and drive.
 Traffic fatalities involving alcohol increase tremendously during the holidays.